About Whitby Jet

 Whitby Jet has a hardness of 2.5 to 4 on the Mohs scale of hardness making it an easy material to carve or cut.
 It also has a low specific gravity meaning larger brooches and beads can be worn in comfort such as was seen in the Victorian era when large items were at the height of fashion.

 The mines were worked by small groups of men where drifts were driven in to the hillside by hand using a pick.
 The soft shale was then barrowed out into the hillside where any Jet was separated.
 Once the face of the drift became too hard to dig the roof of the mine was collapsed, working up through the band of rock until the top jet dogger was reached.
 The collapsed shale would be used to raise the floor of the mine and make a platform for working.
 This work was all done by candlelight with no ventilation.
-The large spoil heaps can still be seen along the Northern escarpment of the Cleveland hills and throughout the North Yorkshire moors.
+The large spoil heaps can still be seen along the Northern escarpment of the Cleveland Hills and throughout the North Yorkshire Moors.

-The Victorian jet industry
+The Victorian Jet Industry

 The first jet workshops opened in Whitby in the early 1800's but it was the opening of the Pickering to Whitby railway that opened in 1836 that brought the Victorian holidaymakers to the town and created a greater demand for the Whitby Jet souvenirs.
 By 1850 there were around 50 ornament and jewellery manufacturers.
-In 1851 the great exhibition was held in London and one of the the most talented Jet carvers Isaac Greenery, exhibited his work and secured orders from various high profile guests.
-The Whitby Jet on show attracted international attention raising the profile of the industry.
+In 1851 the great exhibition was held in London and one of the the most talented Jet carvers, Isaac Greenery, exhibited his work and secured orders from various high profile guests.
+The Whitby Jet on show attracted international attention, raising the profile of the industry.
 It would be a few years later when Prince Albert died in 1861 that would once again bring attention to the industry.
-Queen Victoria wore jet as part of her mourning dress for several years which added to its popularity.
-In its peak in the late 1800's it is thought there were around 1500 people working in the jet industry, supported by around 200 miners.
+Queen Victoria wore Jet as part of her mourning dress for several years, which added to its popularity.
+In its peak in the late 1800's it is thought there were around 1500 people working in the Jet industry, supported by around 200 miners.
 Over the years fashions changed and the once bulky black carved statement pieces that were once at the height of fashion were no longer worn.
-The huge demand during the peak of the industry and high price of good quality raw material saw many simulants such as pressed horn, vulcanite and lower quality imported materials being used.
+The huge demand during the peak of the industry and the high price of good quality raw materials saw many simulants such as pressed horn, vulcanite and lower quality imported materials being used.

-A rare photograph of William Wrights workshop in 1860 The rough Jet being graded removing the spa using a chisel
+A rare photograph of William Wrights workshop in 1860.
+Photograph courtesy of the Sutcliffe Gallery

-How can I tell if my jet is real?
+How can I tell if my Jet is real?

-Cheaper imitations are often sold as Whitby jet.
+Cheaper imitations are often sold as Whitby Jet.
 These include vulcanite, bakelite, black glass, coal, epoxy resin and bog oak.
-There are a number of ways to check whether you have genuine jet or an imitation.
+There are a number of ways to check whether you have genuine Jet or an imitation.

-- The best quality Whitby jet will leave a light brown streak when rubbed on a piece of unglazed porcelain or emery paper.
+The best quality Whitby Jet will leave a light brown streak when rubbed on a piece of unglazed porcelain or emery paper.

-- A red hot needle pressed on an inconspicuous part of the jet should give off a smell of burning coal.
+A red hot needle pressed on an inconspicuous part of the Jet should give off a smell of burning coal.

 Signs of fading or moulded edges are also a sign you have an inferior imitation.

-Caring for your jet
+Caring for your Jet

-Always keep your jet separate from other jewellery to prevent it from getting scratched.
+Always keep your Jet separate from other jewellery to prevent it from getting scratched.
 It can be cleaned using mild detergent and warm water.
 Wiping gently with baby oil on a piece of cotton wool will restore the shine.